hithuv/OpenGL-Curve_Polyline/hw3/README.md

 Note that many points are duplicated as they appear in multiple facets!

 ## Notes
+- Go into the hw3/cpp folder and run ./build_script.sh command
 - All README files for future homework should also comply with the same format as this one.
 - This program template is just for your reference.
 Please feel free to code your own program (i.e., not using this template).
 However, the user interface (mouse and keyboard functionalities) should be the same as specified in the homework manual.
 - Please submit either the C++ version or the Python version (but **not both**), and **comply with the submission requirements as detailed on the [TA Help Page](https://www3.cs.stonybrook.edu/~xihan1/courses/cse528/ta_help_page.html)**.
 Plesase cut and paste this README (together with your answers for the non-programming part) into either `cpp/` or `py/`, rename the directory as instructed by the TA Help Page, and submit via Brightspace.